-As you begin work on the Fiscal Year (FY) 2024 Labor, Health and Human Services, and Education Appropriations bill, we urge you to provide \$980 million for the Title VII health professions education and training programs at the Health Resources and Services Administration (HRSA).
+As you begin work on the Fiscal Year (FY) 2025 Labor, Health and Human Services, and Education Appropriations bill, we urge you to provide \$980 million for the Title VII health professions education and training programs at the Health Resources and Services Administration (HRSA).
 These programs support health care workforce development and education, train providers in interdisciplinary settings to respond to the needs of special and underserved populations, and increase minority representation in the health care workforce.

 Health provider shortages have led to widening gaps in care for our most vulnerable patients, including an aging population that requires more health care services.
-The U.S. Census Bureau projects that by 2045, our population will grow by over 18 percent, and one in five Americans will be over the age of 65.
-Further, HRSA estimates that 99 million Americans already live in federally designated primary care Health Professions Shortage Areas (HPSAs), 70 million live in dental health HPSAs, and 158 million live in mental health HPSAs.
-At least 17,000 primary care practitioners, 12,000 dental health practitioners, and 8,000 mental health practitioners are needed to serve these areas.
+The U.S. Census Bureau projects that by 2030 one in five Americans will be over the age of 65 and within the decade, older Americans will outnumber children for the first time in US history.
+Further, HRSA estimates that 74 million Americans already live in federally designated primary care Health Professions Shortage Areas (HPSAs), 58 million live in dental health HPSAs, and 122 million live in mental health HPSAs.
+Approximately 13,000 primary care practitioners, 10,000 dental health practitioners, and 6,000 mental health practitioners are needed to serve these areas.
 The Title VII Workforce Information and Analysis program helps identify these future workforce needs as well the areas of greatest need to help target our resources where they will do the most good.